dustywhite7/BSAD8700/Outline.md

 ## BSAD 8700 -- Business Analytics
+Instructor: Dustin White, PhD

-Days and Times: Wednesdays, 6:00 to 9:35 PM<br>
+Days and Times: Thursdays, 6:00 to 9:35 PM<br>
+Start Date: January 12th, 2017
+End Date: May 4th, 2017<br>
 Classroom: Mammel Hall 115

 This course is designed to help you learn about the most important methods underlying modern data analytics, how to use data tools to improve your understanding of business decisions, and how to communicate clearly with both data analysts about the goals of your team as well as with managers about results from data analysis projects.